Skip to main content

 Wildlife Ecosystems

-The reserve supports brown bear, moose, wild reindeer, sable, wolverine, and Eurasian lynx.
-The Amur tiger occasionally ranges into the southern portions.
-Over 200 bird species include Steller sea eagle along rivers, capercaillie, and mandarin duck.
-The Nora River and tributaries support important fish populations including Amur grayling and lenok.
-The intact ecosystem maintains natural predator-prey dynamics across the mountainous terrain.
+The reserve is best known for its mass Siberian roe deer migrations: the world largest migrating herd, numbering 5,000 to 7,000 individuals, crosses the Nora and Selemdzha Rivers during spring and autumn, with the most dramatic river crossings occurring in September.
+[1] Other large mammals include brown bear, moose, wild reindeer, sable, wolverine, and Eurasian lynx.
+The reserve holds 43 percent of all mammal species of the Amur and Primorsky regions.
+[1] Over 232 bird species include Steller sea eagle along rivers, capercaillie, and mandarin duck.
+[1] The Nora River and tributaries support important fish populations including Amur grayling and lenok.

 Flora Ecosystems

 Larch forests dominate the reserve on permafrost soils, with spruce and Korean pine in warmer microclimates.
-Subalpine thickets of dwarf pine and alder transition to mountain tundra on peaks.
+Subalpine thickets of dwarf pine and alder transition to mountain tundra on the higher hills of the north.
 Wetlands along rivers and in valley bottoms support sedge marshes and sphagnum bogs.
-Over 500 plant species have been recorded, with the Far Eastern flora showing Manchurian influences in sheltered valleys.
+[1] Over 513 plant species have been recorded, representing roughly 25 percent of the entire Amur region flora.
+[1] The Far Eastern flora shows Manchurian influences in sheltered valleys.

 Geology

-The reserve occupies the Tukuringra Range foothills, composed of Precambrian and Paleozoic metamorphic rocks with Mesozoic granitic intrusions.
-The terrain ranges from valley floors to peaks exceeding 1,500 meters.
-Continuous permafrost underlies most of the territory.
-River erosion has created moderate valleys through the mountain landscape.
+The reserve occupies the northeastern part of the Amur-Zeya lowland plain, with Precambrian and Paleozoic metamorphic rocks with Mesozoic granitic intrusions underlying the low hills of the northern section.
+[1] The terrain ranges from flat valley floors in the south to peaks reaching 370 meters in the north.
+Continuous permafrost underlies most of the territory, producing characteristic thermokarst formations—pothole lakes formed by thawing permafrost—that punctuate the landscape.
+River erosion has created moderate valleys through the terrain, and extensive peat deposits accumulate in waterlogged depressions.

 Climate And Weather

-Severe continental climate with January temperatures averaging minus 30 degrees Celsius and July reaching 17 degrees in valleys.
-Annual precipitation of 500-600 millimeters mostly as summer monsoon rain.
+Severe continental climate with January temperatures averaging minus 30 degrees Celsius and July averaging 19 degrees in valleys.
+[1] Annual precipitation of 500-600 millimeters mostly as summer monsoon rain.
 Snow cover persists 6 months.
 Permafrost and the continental position create one of the harshest climates in the southern Russian Far East.

 Human History